-After you have scheduled your exam, inform the Huck Graduate Programs Office of the time/date and location (if it is to be conducted in person) of the exam, so that your exam paperwork can be prepared.
-Please allow at least three workdays for the papers to be prepared.
+After you have scheduled your exam, inform Freya Heryla, fqh5144@psu.edu, of the Huck Graduate Programs Office of the time/date of the exam and location, if it is to be conducted in person, so that your exam paperwork can be prepared.
+Please allow at least three workdays for the qualifying examination report form to be prepared and provided to the panel members.

 Your qualifying exam consists of your giving an oral presentation of the assigned challenge problem paper.
 The presentation should be in "chalk and blackboard" format, and you are not allowed to use a PowerPoint presentation.
 You may use a single PowerPoint slide with titles of the areas to be discussed, but you are not allowed to bring the paper you wrote and may only bring a one-page outline of the solution you are going to present.
-The qualifying exam panel will then ask you questions on the presentation/paper.
-The objective of this exam is to determine the students' ability to synthesize knowledge from facts, to think on their feet, and to determine their aptitude for research.
+The qualifying ex the students' ability to synthesize knowledge from facts, to think on their feet, and to determine their aptitude for research.
 All three panel members will vote on their performance.
 This exam will also be used as one additional mechanism to assess English competency.
 Please see the "English Competency" heading of this Section for further discussion.